CHAPTER - 2

 It will be noted that this chapter, and the next, are not intended to be comprised of original research; rather they are, for the most part, a compilation of research performed by others, so most of what is presented will not be original with me.
 I will only edit and arrange the information as I see fit for the purpose of my own presentation.
 With that in mind, this Chapter 2, and the next (Chapter 3), will be mainly comprised of a work by George Potter and Richard Wellington entitled, Lehi in the Wilderness (Springville, Utah; Cedar Fort, Inc., 2003.)

-ion referencing the book will be noted as, LITW, for Lehi in the Wilderness.
+Most of the findings, along with some of the color graphics, will be taken from that book, and citation referencing the book will be noted as, LITW, for Lehi in the Wilderness.
 Any illustrations used are also taken from that book, unless otherwise noted.

 My purpose is not to rewrite the book, but to narrow down the specific facts relevant to our discussion, without all of the very interesting side trips and dialogue that really bring the book alive.
 At this point, you have probably already noticed that I took the liberty of naming this chapter after the title of that book.

-to prove a point.
+Potter and Wellington were not strangers to Saudi Arabia, who just decided to take an excursion through some of the most inhospitable wasteland on earth to prove a point.
 First Wellington had “years of experience in exploring the wilderness of Africa and Arabia,” plus being a photographer of birds in the wild.
 He had already spent over eighteen years taking numerous desert trips in Arabia visiting archeological sites.
 Potter, on the other hand had formerly been an amateur explorer in Peru and Bolivia in the Andes, the land of the Incas, exploring ancient ruins.

-the wilderness skills to explore Arabia’s dangerous deserts, had lived and worked among the Arabs and heard their history and legends, had available a rich pool of resources of technical experts to draw upon, and they had spent endless hours in libraries and on the internet studying the history, geography, and tribes of the area they were to enter.
+Admitting that neither of them were scholars of history or archaeology, nor were they linguists; however, they both had lived in Arabia twenty-seven years, had the wilderness skills to explore Arabia’s dangerous deserts, had lived and worked among the Arabs and heard their history and legends, had available a rich pool of resources of technical experts to draw upon, and they had spent endless hours in libraries and on the internet studying the history, geography, and tribes of the area they were to enter.
 Not only that, they both were very familiar with the Book of Mormon, and its history.
 They stated that,

-sions.
+“Often, we would work separately taking the same piece of the text of First Nephi, independently contact leading experts on the subject via the internet, search the racks of the libraries, and then sit down together to discuss our independent conclusions.
 Only then, with a set of thoroughly researched assumptive criteria, did we head to the desert to begin our field studies.
 The five years of our work together proved fascinating and yielded numerous new evidences that Joseph Smith truly translated an ancient record.”
 (LITW, p.
 12.)

-and Richard Wellington were not newcomers to either the area nor the task in which they set out to try and accomplish as they ventured into forbidding deserts of Arabia by Way of the Wilderness.
+So George Potter and Richard Wellington were not newcomers to either the area nor the task in which they set out to try and accomplish as they ventured into forbidding deserts of Arabia by Way of the Wilderness.

-tended to be a study in doctrine, but only an objective scientific probe designed to validate some of the claims surrounding the Book of Mormon.
+This work is not intended to be a study in doctrine, but only an objective scientific probe designed to validate some of the claims surrounding the Book of Mormon.
 For that, it will be necessary to address some of the verses within the Book of Mormon.
 And as we get started, let’s do so from the beginning of Lehi’s flight from Jerusalem into the wilderness.
 (Right: Map of the old route of the Way of the Wilderness.)

 Drawing your attention to the second chapter of the first book in the Book of Mormon, let’s read what Lehi’s youngest son, Nephi, had to say.

-pass that he [Lehi] departed into the wilderness.
+4. And it came to pass that he [Lehi] departed into the wilderness.
 And he left his house, and the land of his inheritance, and his gold, and his silver, and his precious things, and took nothing with him, save it were his family, and provisions, and tents, and departed into the wilderness.

 5. And he came down by the borders near the shore of the Red Sea; and he traveled in the wilderness in the borders which are nearer the Red Sea; and he did travel in the wilderness with his family, which consisted of my mother, Sariah, and my elder brothers, who were Laman, Lemuel, and Sam.